 Eating foods high in protein keeps you fuller longer since it takes more time to digest whereas carbohydrates digest quickly and leave you hungry shortly after eating them.
 Chicken contains a high amount of protein that can help you create the diet you need and still create amazing meals.

-Let’s cover some nutrition facts so you know exactly how to calculate your next meal.
+Let’s cover some chicken breast nutrition facts so you know exactly how to calculate your next meal.

 How Much Protein is in Chicken Breast?